-|Definition:||This document outlines the process for the nomination and election of eligible faculty members to serve on Peer Review Committees in the College of Science and Mathematics.
+|Definition:||This document outlines the process for the nomination and election of eligible faculty members to serve on Peer Review Committees in the College of Science, Technology, Engineering & Mathematics.
 It provides a timeline and deadlines for proper notification of faculty, and a process for completing the election.|

-|Authority:||The Dean’s Office, Department Chairs and other appropriate faculty governance units in the College of Science and Mathematics (CSM).|
+|Authority:||The Dean’s Office, Department Chairs and other appropriate faculty governance units in the College of Science, Technology, Engineering & Mathematics (CSTEM).|

-|Scope:||Eligible faculty unit employees of the College of Science and Mathematics, CSU San Marcos.|
+|Scope:||Eligible faculty unit employees of the College of Science, Technology, Engineering & Mathematics, CSU San Marcos.|

 |Responsible Division:||Academic Affairs|

-|Signature Page/PDF:||View Signatures for Nomination and Election of Peer Review Committees - College of Science and Mathematics Policy|
+|Signature Page/PDF:||View Nomination and Election of Peer Review Committees - College of Science, Technology, Engineering & Mathematics Policy|

 In addition to the below nomination criteria, if the Candidate holds Joint Appointment, then the Joint Appointment PRC nomination will be conducted following the procedures detailed in the University RTP (section IV.D.) and the CBA (CBA 15).